Johns Hopkins Neighborhood Fund

 Nonprofit organizations that are associated with Johns Hopkins through employee and/or institutional involvement and that deliver services to the communities near Johns Hopkins campuses are considered for funding through a proposal process.
 See recent Johns Hopkins Neighborhood Fund recipients.

-If your organization meets the criteria described above, you can submit your completed application form December 12, 2013 through February 12, 2014.
+If your organization meets the criteria described above, you can submit your completed application form December 15, 2016 through February 15, 2017.
 The application will be available to download in December.
-If you have further questions about applying for the grant, please contact at Kathleen Crostic at 443-997-0138.
+If you have further questions about applying for the grant, please contact at Greg Burks at 443-997-7000.